Papua-Insects.nl

 The checklist is based on relevant literature and completed with collection data.

-Listed Papua species: 30 [3 endemic species and 31 endemic subspecies for Papua]
+Listed Papua species: 30 [3 endemic species]

 thumbnail gallery